Oregon Short Line (1897 to 1915)

 General Notes:

-5. After OSL&UN took ownership in May 1893, the locomotive was stored out-of-service at Jordan spur on the former Utah & Nevada line until March 1897, at which time it became a parts source to keep the other two Baldwin 2-6-0 locomotives (OSL #1 and #2) running
+- After OSL&UN took ownership in May 1893, the locomotive was stored out-of-service at Jordan spur on the former Utah & Nevada line until March 1897, at which time it became a parts source to keep the other two Baldwin 2-6-0 locomotives (OSL #1 and #2) running.

-1. After serving as a parts source, OSL number 4 was sold in 1903 along with all the other OSL narrow gauge equipment to the Sumpter Valley Railway; out of service on Sumpter Valley (likely also as a parts source) until it was traded to Eureka-Nevada Railway in 1912 (but did not leave Oregon); sold by E-N in May 1915, purchaser unknown.
+- Previously, George Pitchard's research had indicated that OSL No. 4 was sold in 1903 along with all the other OSL narrow gauge equipment to the Sumpter Valley Railway; out of service on Sumpter Valley (likely also as a parts source) until it was traded to Eureka-Nevada Railway in 1912 (but did not leave Oregon); sold by E-N in May 1915, purchaser unknown.
+Later research has found this not to be true, and that it was Utah & Northern No. 31 (Brooks 530; April 1881) that was sold to Sumpter Valley in late 1890 or early 1891 as one of SVRR's first locomotives, and later traded to Eureka-Nevada.

 ###